DataHearth/clear-docker-images/README.md

 ## Usage

-By default (it will change in the futur), `clear-docker-images` will select images that are older than 2 days old.
-You can choose to customize which repository will be selected and if specific tags should be ignored.
+By default (it will change in the futur), `clear-docker-images` will select images that are older than 2 days old by default.
+You can choose to customize its behavior by filtering by repository, tags and from a specific date.

 ### Docker container